gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 logical outcome if we decide that the interaction is not important IN THIS DATA SET.
 In general, if the interaction is dropped, the interaction model can be reduced to considering an additive model with the categorical and quantitative predictor variables.
+\index{interaction model}
+\index{additive model}
 Either or both of those variables could also be considered for removal, possibly starting with the variable with the larger p-value, leaving a string of ever-simpler models possible if large p-values are continually encountered^[This is an example of what is called "step down" testing for model